Welcome to the city of looking up

 One minute I’m drinking in stone porticoes and Parisian antiquity like a poet on crack – the next, I’m watching homeless children bath in a public fountain.

-Everywhere you turn in this city, your faced with a new impression or feeling.
-It’s like living inside a kaleidoscope – if also inside that kaleidoscope lives a tiny old lady who likes to slap you in the face every once in a while.
+Everywhere you turn, you’re faced with a new impression or feeling.
+It’s like living inside a kaleidoscope – if also inside that kaleidoscope lives a tiny old lady who slaps you in the face now and again.

 Sydney VS Buenos Aires

-Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a laser beam steeplechase or a neighborhood protest.
+Like BA expats and cat lovers, we wind up completely intoxicated by the passion and excitement; whether it’s a spontaneous street fair or a neighborhood protest.
 You can’t walk three blocks in this city without stumbling onto some kind of urban spectacle.

 A year later, I still wake up with Spanish words written all over.
 I still embarrass myself most days, but I can chart my growth in confidence and conjugated verbs.

 One of my fellow expats figures you’ve really made it somewhere when you can direct the taxi driver on the route you prefer to take.
-Since my internal compass is eternally on quaaludes, I had to come up with another benchmark for my success.
+Since my internal compass is forever on quaaludes, I had to come up with another benchmark for measuring my success.